Namecheap vs GoDaddy: Which is a Better Domain Registrar?

 The main downside of Namecheap is that they do not offer phone support.
 If you are a person who needs to talk to a human to resolve any issues, then Namecheap is not the option for you.
 However, they do provide live chat, which is available 24/7.
 Besides that, they have a community forum, basically like an FAQs section where you can find answers to almost anything issue you’re having.

 If you want options, such as 24/7 support over the phone, live chat support, video tutorials, or even a forum to address, then GoDaddy is the better option.
-You should note that the support over the phone is only restricted to a few selected countries including the UK, USA, Australia, and Canada.
+You should note that the support over the phone is only restricted to a few selected countries, including the UK, the USA, Australia, and Canada.
 GoDaddy’s chat support is available only on weekdays, and their phone support is available only during pre-defined hours.

-Although GoDaddy has more options for support, it has its limitations as the wait time can be up to 20 minutes, based on our testing.
+Although GoDaddy has more options for support, it has its limitations, as the wait time can be up to 20 minutes, based on our testing.
 On the other hand, Namecheap’s support is available 24/7.

 The Verdict